dpursehouse/pygerrit2/README.md

 changes = rest.get("/changes/?q=owner:self%20status:open")
 ```

-Note that is is not necessary to add the `/a/` prefix; it is automatically
+Note that it is not necessary to add the `/a/` prefix; it is automatically
 added on all URLs when the API is instantiated with authentication.

 If the user's HTTP username and password are defined in the `.netrc`